sosafacun/Build-In--Breakout-Clone-/README.md

 - Add a ball that will bounce off of the paddle, walls, and ceiling.
 - Add square game objects (bricks) into the top of the game space.
 (The original game had eight rows of 16 bricks each, though you can change the number of bricks depending on the size of the game space)
 - Enable the ball to bounce off of the bricks.
 When the ball bounces, the brick should disappear.
+- Breaking a brick should add to the player’s score.
 - The ball’s speed should increase as bricks are broken.